matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 All right.
 So what are you going to have?
 You are going to have different approaches to solving the problem.
 These will be your columns.
 The first of the columns will label the rows, but the other columns will be your various possible approaches.

-You will have
+You will have criteria: how are you going to make this decision?
-criteria: how are you going to make this decision?
-These will be the rows, except the very first row or two labels the columns.
+These will be the rows, except the very first row, or two, labels the columns.

 And finally, you have the interior cells, which is the aspects of a particular approach from the perspective of that criteria.
 That is